Internectio/Locuscraft/README.md

 ####Posts

-A post on Locuscraft is very similar to a post on reddit.
+Posts will be the first thing to appear (by default) under the activity feed on the user's home page.
+A post on Locuscraft is very similar to a post on reddit in that any user can make a post on Locuscraft.
 Likewise, interests are similar to subreddits (in regard to the fact that adding an interests is like subscribing to a subreddit).
 Just like on Reddit, a post is simply a link to something or text (we could include media uploads too).
-Posts can be organized the same way as on Reddit (hot, top, rising, new, etc.).
-"Hot" will require an algorithm to determine what is hot.
 Users will be able to comment on posts as well.

 The key differences will be in the way posts are rated and organized.